snotskie/ttrpg/md/index.md

 Also note:

-**Sparking Hard or Complex Checks:** If you Spark a Check that requires multiple rolls, you choose which roll to Spark.
+**Sparking Hard Checks:** If you Spark a Check that requires multiple rolls, you choose which roll to Spark.

 ### Additional Terms
 <!-- _class: rules -->